shvnrg/crocReceive/README.md

 # crocReceive
 Minmal GUI for croc file transfer.
-Easy File Sharing for Discord Please remeber.
+Easy File Sharing for Discord.
+Please remember.
 This is just a simple AutoIt Script to make life easier.
 It probably has a lot of bugs at the moment.
 Code Optimizing is still pending.
 Testing is still pending.
-Feel free to use or do whatever you want with it.
+Feel free to use or do whatever you want with it, or use a better programming language for the idea ^^.
-And yes.
 There are better solutions than AutoIt, but it is working ¯\_(ツ)_/¯ Used ISN AutoIT Studio

 **Installation:**
 - Extract Croc into a folder of your choice -> https://github.com/schollz/croc/releases